-- 3.4.2 Definitions of the "Book of Reference", "Wylfa Newydd CoCP", "Construction Method Statement", "Wylfa Newydd CoOP", "Design and Access Statement", "Detailed Design Drawings", ~~"Environmental Statement"~~, ~~"Land Plans"~~, ~~"Landscape and Habitat Management Strategy"~~, "Order Limits Plans", "Parameter Plans", "Phasing Strategy", "Rights of Way Plans", the suite of sub-CoCP documents, "Workforce Management Strategy", and "Works Plans" have been included as these are documents that will be certified under article 76 (Certification of plans, etc.) and Schedule 18 (Certified Documents) of the Order and the key mechanisms by which the controls and mitigation relating to the authorised development will be secured. - 3.4.3 A new definition for "discharging authority" has been added so that it is clear that IACC~~Isle of Anglesey County Council ("IACC")~~ will be the discharging authority in respect of any Requirements in Schedule 3 of this Order relating to land above the mean high water springs ("MHWS"), and NRW will be the discharging authority in respect of any Requirements relating to land below the MHWS and the Marine Works.
-This distinction has been made because NRW will be responsible for granting and discharging conditions for the marine licence which will enable the Marine Works, and therefore it is the most appropriate entity to be discharging the requirements under Schedule 3 of the Order and providing approvals in relation to the Marine Works and areas below the mean high water springs~~MHWS~~ (in consultation, where necessary with IACC and other stakeholders).
-Each of these entities have been identified within the Requirements; so this definition is provided for avoidance of doubt and for Schedule 19 (Procedure for approvals, consents and appeals) of the Order. - 3.4.4 "maintain" which includes the power to "inspect, repair, adjust, alter, improve, landscape, preserve, remove, reconstruct, refurbish, relay, extend, enlarge or replace" any part of the authorised development. ~~This definition expands on the definition in the Railway Model Provisions to also include "improve", "landscape", "preserve" and "refurbish".~~ The words "to the extent assessed in the Environmental Statement" have also been included within the definition to prevent Horizon maintaining the authorised development in a manner or to a degree which has not been assessed or varies the authorised development.
-This ensures that any maintenance activities remain within the scope of the authorised development that has been assessed in the Environmental Statement.
+3.4.2 Definitions of the "Access Road Plan", "Book of Reference", "Wylfa Newydd CoCP", "Construction Method Statement", "Wylfa Newydd CoOP", "Design and Access Statement", "Detailed Design Drawings", "Environmental Statement", "Environmental Statement Addendum", "Land Plans", "Landscape and Habitat Management Strategy", "Order Limits Plans", "Parameter Plans", "Key Mitigation Phasing Strategy", "Rights of Way Plans", the suite of sub-CoCP documents, "Workforce Management Strategy", and "Works Plans" have been included as these are documents that will be certified under article 76 (Certification~~Certification~~ of plans, etc.) and Schedule 18 (Certified Documents) of the Order and the key mechanisms by which the controls and mitigation relating to the authorised development will be secured.

+3.4.3 A new definition for "discharging authority" has been added so that it is clear that Isle of Anglesey County Council ("IACC")~~IACC~~ will be the discharging authority in respect of any Requirements in Schedule 3 of this Order relating to land above the mean high-water springs ("MHWS")~~the MHWS~~, and NRW will be the discharging authority in respect of any Requirements relating to land seaward of~~below~~ the MHWS and the Marine Works.
+This distinction has been made because NRW will be responsible for granting and discharging conditions for the marine licence which will enable the Marine Works, and therefore it is the most appropriate entity to be discharging the requirements under Schedule 3 of the Order on land seaward of~~and providing approvals in relation to~~ the MHWS~~Marine Works and areas below the mean high water springs~~ (in consultation, where necessary~~with IACC~~).
+Where a marine structure is located above the MHWS, IACC will be the discharging authority for that part in consultation with NRW.~~and other stakeholders~~).
+Each of these entities have been identified within the Requirements; so, this definition is provided for avoidance of doubt and for Schedule 19 (Procedure for approvals, consents and appeals) of the Order.

+3.4.4 "maintain" which includes the power to "inspect, repair, adjust, alter, improve, landscape, preserve, remove, reconstruct, refurbish, relay, extend, enlarge or replace" any part of the authorised development. ~~This definition expands on the definition in the Railway Model Provisions to also include "improve", "landscape", "preserve" and "refurbish".~~ The words "to the extent assessed in the Environmental Statement" have also been included within the definition to prevent ~~Horizon~~ maintaining the authorised development in a manner or to a degree which has not been assessed under the parameters of the Environmental Statement or varies the authorised development.
+This ensures that any maintenance activities remain within the scope of the authorised development that has been assessed in the Environmental